xebialabs-community/xlr-addon-for-jira/README.md

 * [Set up the Atlassian Plugin SDK and Build a Project](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project)
 * The sdk requires an Oracle ojdbc driver in the local maven repository.
 After downloading the [ojdbc6.jar](http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html) file, you can run the following maven command to install it `atlas-mvn install:install-file -Dfile=path/to/ojdbc6-11.2.0.2.0.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.2.0 -Dpackaging=jar`
 * To run the plugin in a development Jira instance, execute `atlas-run` from the checked out projects root directory.
+* Or if you wish to run the plugin from a docker container, checkout [xeor atlassian dev container](https://hub.docker.com/r/xeor/atlassian-dev/)

 ## Overview ##